-ASYMMETRY® Observations are Mike Shell’s observations of investor behavior causing directional price trends, global macro, tactical ETF trading, momentum stock trading, hedging, volatility trading, and risk management that creates asymmetric investment returns.
-An asymmetric return profile is a risk/reward profile with a positive asymmetry between profit and loss.
+ASYMMETRY® Observations are Mike Shell’s observations of investor behavior causing directional price trends, global macro, tactical ETF trading, momentum stock trading, hedging, volatility trading, and risk management that creates asymmetric investment returns through asymmetric risk/reward.
+An asymmetric return profile is an asymmetric risk/reward profile with a positive asymmetry between profit and loss.

 An observation is an action or process of observing something or someone carefully or in order to gain information.
 An observation is a remark, statement, or comment based on something one has seen, heard or noticed.
 Observation is either an activity of a living being, such as a human, consisting of receiving knowledge of the outside world through the senses, or the recording of data using scientific instruments.
 The term may also refer to any data collected during this activity.
 An observation can also be the way we look at things or when we look at something.
 ASYMMETRY® is imbalance or inequality, a tilt or shift one way or another.
 For example, we prefer imbalance and inequality between profit and loss: more profit, less loss.
 We could say, then, that an ASYMMETRY® Observation is an observation that is directional.
 It is tilted one way or another.